pushmix/laravel-web-notification/README.md

 ## Sending Message
-Sending message to your subscribers is simple.
+Sending web push notifications to your subscribers is simple.
 First add reference to Pushmix class, than create an array with four requiried parameters.

-* `topic` - defines audience you would like to target, see bellow Subscription Topics
+* `topic` - defines audience you would like to target, see bellow Subscription Topics section
 * `title` - notification title, keep it short
 * `body`  - notification body content, keep it short
-* `default_url`  - valid URL, will used when user click on the notification
+* `default_url`  - valid URL, used when user clicks the notification

 Other parameters are optional.